HandBrake/HandBrake-docs/source/docs/en/1.3.0/help/activity-log.markdown

 - What type of GPU are you using?
 What version of OpenCL does it support?
 - Is HandBrake able to use your GPU for certain features?
 - What is your display resolution?
-- What is your system's temporary files directory?
+- What is your system’s temporary files directory?
 Is HandBrake able to use it?
 - Is HandBrake using dvdread or dvdnav for reading DVDs?
 - Is HandBrake able to open your `Source`?
 - Is HandBrake able to detect the media type of your `Source`?
 What type (DVD, Blu-ray, MKV/MP4, etc.)?